citynetwork/ois2023/markdown/how.md

   That's how we isolate the platforms from each other.
 * When making changes to a platform, a Zuul job is triggered to build the corresponding Docker images.
 * Subsequently, another  Zuul job pushes this image to a Swift backed registry that Magnum makes available to Kubernetes.
-* Lastly, a Zuul job that deploys a Kubernetes cluster.
+* Lastly, a Zuul job that deploys the changes to Kubernetes cluster.